AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/work-in-legacy-team-builder.md

 product-area: projects;resource-management
 navigation-topic: manage-projects
 title: Work in the Legacy Team Builder
-description: (NOTE: Article linked here (Approval Settings) - when you remove this article, edit that one as well)
+description: "(NOTE: Article linked here (Approval Settings) - when you remove this article, edit that one as well)"
 ---

 # Work in the Legacy Team Builder